teodorlu/shed/README.md

+# Teodor's experimental lab

+Stability: potentially very unstable.
+I'm using tools here as my daily driver, and may push breaking changes to master.
+You're very much welcome to use the things I post here, though.
+Here are some options:

+1. Follow me on master and hope for the best.
+   Minimal effort for updates, but potential breakage.

 # Teodor's Babashka scripts

 A collection of Babashka scripts.
 Feel free to share / copy / use at your pleasure.